Gerard Barron, according to his biography, is on a mission to help wean humanity off fossil fuels and transition to a circular resource economy.

 As recycling starts to meet some of the future needs, supply will increase, and demand for virgin ores will decrease.
 The beauty of ocean metals is that they’re of particularly high quality, so the destructive practices of land-based mining will disappear first.

-A study from July suggests that deep-sea mining, which collects metal nodules from the ocean floor, pumps them to the surface and discharges unwanted water back into the ocean, could seriously threaten the midwater ecosystem, polluting it with vast sediment plumes.
+A study from July suggests that deep-sea mining, which collects metal nodules from the ocean floor, pumps them to the surface and discharges unwanted water back into the ocean, could seriously threaten the midwater ecosystem.
 How will your mining operations look to avoid this impact on the midwater ecosystem?

 We are engineering our system so that the impact is minimal.
 The rumours that sediment will travel for hundreds of miles are nonsense.
 We have done sufficient studies, as having other science programmes before us, to show that the majority of the sediment—more than 95 per cent of it—settles very quickly.